fieldsend/multiobjective_data_structures/README.md

   <code>Experiments.simulationExperiments()</code>

 <p>Will run each data structure in the package on each the file generated from the analytical generator.
-Note that you will want therefore to generate these files first -- matlab files are provided in the reporsitor for this.
+Note that you will want therefore to generate these files first -- matlab files are provided in the repository for this.
 Files generated should be named </p>

   <code>GECCO2020_analytical_fold_" + fold + "\_objectives\_" + numberOfObjectives + "\_c\_" + c + "\_d\_" + d + "\_Nd\_"+ nd +".txt"</code>